Trains, tubes and buses can feel like an obstacle course when you have a baby. But don’t be intimidated – it’s all doable, with a few handy tips.

 9. Plan ahead for changing and feeding

 Some trains do have baby change facilities, though their cleanliness varies a lot.
-Check out our NCT baby change app to see local places with changing facilities (My Train Tickets, 2013).

 If you’re planning to breastfeed, wear whatever feels comfortable for you to feed in.
 And don’t forget, it’s absolutely your right to breastfeed in public places including public transport, such as buses and trains (Maternity Action, 2018).